-All students must undertake a minimum of 150 sessions (1 session = 3.5 hours) of practice placement; of which at least 100 sessions must be directly supervised by a qualified SLT.
-Of these placement hours, at least 30 sessions must be with paediatric and 30 with adult client groups (RCSLT Curriculum Content Guidelines 2010).
+All students must undertake a minimum of 150 sessions (1 session = 3.75 hours) of practice placement; of which at least 100 sessions must be directly supervised by a qualified SLT.
+Of these placement hours, at least 30 sessions must be with paediatric and 30 with adult client groups (RCSLT Curriculum Guidance, 2021).

 Placement learning environments opportunities may include a wide range of settings.
 Opportunities will be provided by the NHS, Education, Private, Voluntary and Independent SLT providers and the onsite university SLT clinics and may include:

-- 1. Children's services: including schools, health clinics, nurseries, child development - 1. centres, special schools, specialist units, and community projects. - 2.
-Adult services: acute hospital settings, day hospitals, domiciliary care, community reablement, early discharge services, rehabilitation units. - Learning disability services: special schools, community facilities; work settings and residential settings
+- 1. Children's services: including schools, health clinics, nurseries, child development centres, special schools, specialist units, and community projects. - 2.
+Adult services: acute hospital settings, day hospitals, domiciliary care, community reablement, early discharge services, rehabilitation units. - 3.
+Learning disability services: special schools, community facilities; work settings and residential settings

-Alongside this students are encouraged to participate voluntarily in schemes and opportunities which match their course aims and objectives eg the Marjon Memory Café.
+Alongside this students are encouraged to participate voluntarily in schemes and opportunities which match their course aims and objectives.